fiverbeyond/In-Otter-Words/_posts/2025-6-1-restrictionists-I-think-I-understand-you.md

 Just as you have the right to decide who comes into your private house, the citizens of a nation have a right to decide who comes into their country.[^3]
 You see this as an exercise of national sovereignty [^4].
 While you recognize that it might be noble or benevolent of a nation to allow immigrants in, you don't think there's any ethical obligation to do so.
 You see allowing immigration as a charitable act, one which greatly benefits the immigrant, but can sometimes cost the natives of a country.
-You may even feel proud that the United States has already gone above and beyond in allowing so many immigrants in[^5].
+You may even feel proud that the United States has already gone above and beyond in allowing so many immigrants in[^5-a][^5-b].

 ## You don't want to completely block all immigration forever.
 You just want to make sure that there's a right balance struck between immigrants accepted and immigrants denied.
-At most, you may want a brief pause or moratorium on immigration, to let the current population of immigrants fully assimilate into the common American culture [^6].
-You may even be open to more immigration, as long as it's legal.
+At most, you may want a brief pause[^6-a] or moratorium[^6-b] on immigration, to let the current population of immigrants fully assimilate into the common American culture.
+You may even be open to more immigration, as long as it's legal.[^more-legal]
 You think that illegal immigration is an insult to those immigrants who worked their way patiently through the legal process [^4], and you think that people who came illegally, if they wanted to show respect for the laws of their desired homeland, would wait their turn in line, just like those who came legally[^7].
 You think rule of law is important[^8], and that it would be inconscionable to simply grant amnesty to immigrants who came illegally.
 For you, it's imporant that they are punished in some way for their crime.

 ## Your desire to limit immigration has no connection to vile prejudices like racism or xenophobia.
 You would feel exactly the same way about immigration if the immigrants shared the same race or ethnicity as you.
 In fact you may already share these traits with the incoming immigrants.
-You see regular accusations of racism against you (or people like you), and think they are baseless distractions.
+You see regular accusations of racism against you (or people like you), and think they are baseless distractions.[^race-accusations]

 Finally, I imagine that you might be frustrated at the state of immigration in our country for the past several decades[^10].
 You might be confused at why the government doesn't take what seems to you to be simple steps to finally stop the flow of illegal immigration (like building a border wall, or punishing employers who hire illegal workers).
 Alternatively, you might not be confused at all about why immigration continues to be such a disaster, because you understand the motivations of the powerful forces allowing all this illegal immigration.
 You think these forces include:
  * Large corporations who benefit from cheap immigrant labor.[^11]
  * Misled altruists who are overly concerned about immigrant well-being, to the detriment of their fellow citizens. [^12]
- * Corrupt politicians, who benefit from immigrant votes.[^13]
+ * Corrupt politicians, who benefit from immigrant votes.[^13-a][^13-b]
  * Overly idealistic globalists and utopians, who are blind to the realities of the harm caused by illegal immigration.
 ...and possibly even...[^14]
  * Antagonistic activists, who want bad things to happen to America, and use immigration as a way to inflict harm on America.[^15]